Categorically closed countable semigroups: -closedness and -discreteness

+\begin{theorem}[Taimanov--Kotov] A countable semigroup $X$ is $\mathsf{T_{\!2}S}$-discrete if and only if $X$ is $\mathsf{T_{\!z}S}$-discrete if and only if the Zariski topology $\Zeta_X$ is discrete. \end{theorem}

-The following example shows that there is a projectively $\mathsf{T_{\!1}S}$-closed and absolutely $\mathsf{T_{\!2}S}$-closed semilattice which is not injectively $\mathsf{T_{\!1}S}$-closed.
+We finish this section with the following example of a projectively $\mathsf{T_{\!1}S}$-closed and absolutely $\mathsf{T_{\!2}S}$-closed semilattice which is not injectively $\mathsf{T_{\!1}S}$-closed.
 We recall that a {\em semilattice} is a commutative semigroup of idempotents.